The Point Solution Trap

 Vendor Lock-in and Integration Tax

 Each point solution comes with its own API (if you’re lucky), its own data model, and its own update schedule.
 Integrating them requires expensive middleware, custom development, and ongoing maintenance.
-A 2024 Sapient Insights study found that HR teams spend an average of 30% of their technology budget on integration and maintenance rather than new capabilities.
+Sapient Insights’ 2023–2024 HR Systems Survey identified integration as a top-three spending priority and pain point — with organizations running un-integrated stacks spending nearly a third of their technology resources managing the stack rather than leveraging it.

 Dashboard Overload